holoviz/holoviz/doc/Roadmap.rst

    making releases, providing example scripts, managing datasets, documenting examples, testing examples (including notebooks), and building websites.
-Projects addressing each of these areas are being added to the `PyViz Github organization <https://github.com/pyviz>`__ and will be documented in the main PyViz site as they become mature.
+Projects addressing each of these areas are being added to the `HoloViz Github organization <https://github.com/pyviz>`__ and will be documented in the main HoloViz site as they become mature.

-Other things we'd like to see in PyViz or in packages designed to work well with PyViz include:
+Other things we'd like to see in HoloViz or in packages designed to work well with HoloViz include:

 1. **Bokeh WebGL support**: Bokeh provides good support for working